-Information regarding FIDE Blitz chess can be found in the FIDE Handbook: E.01.
-Laws of Chess appendix B: http://www.fide.com/fide/handbook.html
+Information regarding FIDE Blitz chess can be found in the FIDE Handbook: https://handbook.fide.com/

 Take note that Blitz is not Quick Chess with a 5 minute time control (which follows standard sudden death rules.)

 Editor's Note: Most of the US Chess rules for regular and quick chess also apply to blitz chess.
 This chapter covers the rules that are different for blitz and also restates some of the fundamental rules that apply to all three forms of chess and that are important to blitz.